England | Scotland | Wales | Northern Ireland | Ireland

 Complete the Friends and Family test.

-You may request your prescription by either calling at reception, by sending us a stamped, addressed envelope, by telephoning, or directly through this website.
-If you do not have a username and password, contact the practice to register for SystmOnline.
+You may request your prescription by either coming in to reception, by sending us a stamped, addressed envelope, or directly through this website.
+If you do not have a username and password, contact the practice to register.
 To register, you will need to attend in person and produce identification.
+We do not accept requests over the telephone.

 Some local chemists will collect your prescription and dispense it for you.
 Please ask at reception for more details.